rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 ### prodId
 Type: `String` (optional).

-The identifier for the product that created the JSCard object.
+The identifier for the product that created the Card object.

 ### created
 Type: `UTCDateTime` (optional).

-The date and time when this JSCard object was created.
+The date and time when this Card object was created.

 ### updated
 Type: `UTCDateTime` (optional).

-The date and time when the data in this JSCard object was last modified.
+The date and time when the data in this Card object was last modified.

 ### kind
 Type: `String` (optional).
 The kind of the entity the Card represents.